BCCL-IIITH/Workshop_Neuroimaging/index.md

 The workshop will start from **August 3rd 2024 3-5pm**[^1], every Saturday and it continues for 3 months.
-Each week every Saturday we will have sessions that cover several topics. that are a session that covers modules as outlined below.
+Each week every Saturday we will have sessions that cover several topics as outlined below.

 # Skeleton of the workshop